 Clothe yourselves, all of you, with humility toward one another, for “God opposes the proud but gives grace to the humble.”
 Humble yourselves, therefore, under the mighty hand of God so that at the proper time he may exalt you.
 (1 Peter 5:5b-6)

-I know what some of you are thinking: the title and this verse don’t match.
-Points to you for paying attention.
+Some of you are thinking the title and this verse don’t match.
 Others I’m sure got only as far as the title before they stopped there, thinking, “Wait, that’s backwards, the bible tells us not to think too highly of ourselves.”

 Yes, it does, but if you’re mentally correcting me, you’re likely not afflicted with arrogance in reality and likely in no need of a lesson on humility.
 Our focus today is the part about the humble being exalted by God at the proper time.